znields/search-queue/README.md

 #### 2. Manual Installation

-1. Download this repository from GitHub.
+1. Clone this repository.
-2. Extract the source code if necessary.
-3. Open Google Chrome and navigate to chrome://extensions.
+1. Open Google Chrome and navigate to chrome://extensions.
-4. Check the 'Developer mode' checkbox on the top right.
+3. Check the 'Developer mode' checkbox on the top right.
-5. Click the 'Load unpacked extension' button.
+4. Click the 'Load unpacked extension' button.
-6. Select the root folder of the source code and click 'OK'.
+5. Select the root folder of the source code and click 'OK'.
-7. You're done!
+6. You're done!
 You should now be able to use Search Queue.

 ## Functionality